ryanshiroma/strava-analyzer/README.md

 https://github.com/siquick/mostplayed

-The original idea for the mapping came from this existing js based website.
+The original idea for the mapping came from this existing JS based website.

 https://www.jonathanokeeffe.com/strava/map.php